nicolasdettling/nemo_python/docs/archer2_setup_guide.md

 on the relevant line.

-Copy another file from the NOC group, which automates the division of processors between NEMO and XIOS.
-If you want to change the number of cores you can use this tool to regenerate most of runnemo.sh (a file we'll look at more later).
-You can learn how to use it [here](https://docs.archer2.ac.uk/research-software/nemo/):
+Copy another file from the NOC group, which automates the division of processors between NEMO and XIOS:

     cp /work/n01/shared/nemo/mkslurm_hetjob .
     chmod +x mkslurm_hetjob

+If you want to change the number of cores you can use this tool to regenerate most of runnemo.sh (a file we'll look at more later).
+You can learn how to use it [here](https://docs.archer2.ac.uk/research-software/nemo/).

 For some of Kaitlin's scripts you will need a python package which is not installed on ARCHER2.
 Follow the instructions [here](https://docs.archer2.ac.uk/user-guide/python/) to set up a new virtual environment named pyenv, to be stored in $WORK/pyenv.
-Activate this environment and use pip to install the package f90nml (all explained in the link above).
+Activate this environment and use pip to install the package f90nml (all explained in the link).

 You will need to set up globus-url-copy to transfer data between ARCHER2 and JASMIN, following [these instructions](https://help.jasmin.ac.uk/article/4997-transfers-from-archer2) ("1st choice method").
 Make sure you save the credentials file directly within $WORK.
-Some of Kaitlin's scripts assume your username is the same on ARCHER2 and JASMIN; ask her for help if this is not the case.
+Some of Kaitlin's scripts assume your username is the same on ARCHER2 and JASMIN; ask her for help if this is not the case, or just have a go (search for "whoami").

 Finally, ARCHER2 has a quirk where it expects booleans, and only booleans, to have trailing commas in the namelists.
-To fix all your namelists (in case you want to run test configurations), create edit_nmls and reverse_edit_nmls files following [these instructions](https://forge.ipsl.jussieu.fr/nemo/ticket/2653), and chmod +x them.
+To fix all the preinstalled namelists (in case you want to run any test configurations later), create edit_nmls and reverse_edit_nmls files following [these instructions](https://forge.ipsl.jussieu.fr/nemo/ticket/2653), and chmod +x them.

 # Adding the new configuration